Writing-on-Stone / Áísínai’pi

 Map of Writing-on-Stone / Áísínai’piLoad map

 A visit to this park fitted in nicely with my Alberta itinerary, between Dinosaur Provincial Park and Head-Smashed-in Buffalo Jump.
 It is actually a bit of a mix of these two sites too: a stunning badlands landscape combined with Native American history.
-From the moment I arrived I liked its vibe, somehow just a notch more exciting than the two other Alberta WHS.
+From the moment I arrived, I liked its vibe, somehow just a notch more exciting than the two other Alberta WHS.

-And secondly, I really enjoyed my 'Rock Art' tour into the preserved area.
+And secondly, I really enjoyed my 'Rock Art' tour of the preserved area.
 My 2 p.m. tour had only 4 other participants.
 Our guide Abby, who is from one of the local Blackfoot tribes, lead us along a cliff wall where numerous rock drawings and carvings have been preserved.
 The oldest are reportedly over 5,000 years old, but most are much more recent.
 Even going up to 1924, when a returning Blackfoot native carved two T-Model Fords into the rock.
 Other scenes show battles and hunting.
-The cliff face also is covered with a lot of 'historical grafitti', going back to the late 19th century.
+The cliff face also is covered with a lot of 'historical graffiti', going back to the late 19th century.